kubeshop/testkube-docs/docs/articles/resource-groups.md

 with a specific Role, resulting in those members having corresponding permissions for the resources in that Resource Group.

+The following types of Testkube Resources can currently be added to a Resource Group

+- Workflows - from the Collaboration Tab under Workflow Settings
+- Workflow Templates - from the Collaboration Tab under Workflow Template Settings
+- Triggers - from the Collaboration Tab under Trigger Settings
+- Webhooks - from the Collaboration Tab under Webhook Settings

 Selecting "Resource groups" from the Organization Management panel shows a list of all existing Resource Groups:

 ![Resource Groups Overview](../img/resource-groups-overview.png)